kosii/restaurant-api/README.md

 ## Running the image

-The default way to run the image:
+The default way to run the image

-    docker run -p 8080:8080 restaurant-api:0.1
+    docker run -p 8080:8080 kosii/restaurant-api:0.1

 To change the port to expose the http service on your host please refer to the docker documentation.